slohacks/attendee-application-back-end-2018/contributing.md

 psql
 ```
 If you are on Ubuntu, the installation is included in the article so just follow that section
-4. Open the activate script of your virtual environment
+5. Open the activate script of your virtual environment
 ```
 cd attendee_application
 cd bin
 # Don't have to use vim to edit it, but you can use any editor to edit this script
 vim activate
 ```
-5. Set your environment variables in the activate script of the virtual environment
+6. Set your environment variables in the activate script of the virtual environment
 ```
 #find the deactivate function
 deactivate() {
     ...
     #Unset variables
+    unset SECRET_KEY
+    unset DB_NAME
+    unset DB_USER
+    unset DB_PASS
-    unset ENV_VARIABLE
+    unset DB_HOST
 }
 # go to the end of the activate script and set the environment variable
-export ENV_VARIABLE = 'Please use environment variables for API keys and keys in general'
+export SECRET_KEY = 'Please contact someone within the organization for the secret key' export DB_NAME = 'Your db name' export DB_USER = 'Your db username' export DB_PASS = 'Your db password' export DB_HOST = 'Your db host name'
 ```
-6. Deactivate and reactivate the virtual environment so the environment variables will work
+7. Deactivate and reactivate the virtual environment so the environment variables will work
 ```
 deactivate
 source att-app/bin/activate
 ```
-7. Make sure to migrate the database so you have the proper endpoints
+8. Make sure to migrate the database so you have the proper endpoints
 ```
 # Again you can use the python3 command to guarantee that the python3 interpreter is selected, but not necessary
 python manage.py makemigrations application